Append records.

 Use raw

-(default) if you are working with Unicode data — storage will be in UTF-8.
+(default) for efficient transmission and storage of Unicode data — storage will be in UTF-8.

 Use base64

-for safe transmission and efficient storage of binary data.
+for safe transmission with efficient storage of binary data.

 raw